tucats/ego/SERVER.md

 &nbsp;
 &nbsp;

 The commands that start and stop a server only required native operating system permissions to start or stop a process.
 The commands that affect user credentials in the server can only be executed when logged into the server with a process that has `root` privileges, as defined by the credentials database in that server.

 When a server is running, it generates a log file (in the current directory, by default) which tracks the server startup and status of requests made to the server.

-### Starting and Stopping the Server
+### Starting and Stopping the Server<a name="startstop"></a>

 The `ego server start` command accepts command line options to describe the port on which to listen,  whether or not to use secure HTTPS, and options that control how authentication is handled.
+The  `ego server stop` command stops a running server.
+The `ego server restart` stops and restarts a server using the options it was used to start up originally.

+You can also run the server from the CLI (instead of detaching it as a process) using the `ego server run` command option, which accepts the same options as `ego server start` and runs the code directly in the CLI, sending logging to stdout.

+When a server is started, a file is created (by default in /tmp) that describes the server status and command-line options.
+This information is re-read when issuing a `ego server status` command to display server information.
+It is also read by the `ego server restart` command to determine the command-line options to use with the restarted server.

+When a server is stopped via `ego server stop`, the server status file in /tmp is deleted.

+Below is additional information about the options that can be used for the `start` and `run` commands.

 #### Caching
 You can specify a cache size, which controls how many service programs are held in memory and not